goosst/wesite/goosstblog/content/en/docs/Outdoor lights/_index.md

 # Goal

-Outdoor lights give power outages, differential switches trigger when not turned on.
+My outdoor lights give power outages when it rains a lot, the differential switch triggers (even when not turned on).
-Since the underground wiring cannot be easily fixed, a workaround was done by also switching the Neutral while inactive.
+Since the underground wiring cannot be easily fixed, a workaround was done by also switching the neutral wire going to the lights when power down.

 # Concept